Food labelling in Canada: Nutrition labelling

+Example front-of-package nutrition advisory, as mandated beginning in 2026.

+In June 2022, Health Canada announced new front-of-package labelling requirements for prepackaged foods that contain excess amounts of "nutrients of public health concern".
+Effective January 2026, prepackaged food products that contain high amounts of saturated fat, sodium, or sugar (usually more than 15% of daily intake percentage) must display a standard advisory label on the top-right corner of their label.
+The label is meant as an advisory to consumers and does not necessarily communicate the healthiness of a product.
+The regulation does not apply to products such as raw meat and seafood (a previous iteration of the regulation which did not exempt ground beef faced lobbying from Canada's cattle industry), eggs, and plain milk.

+In July 2022, Health Canada also announced the "Supplemented Foods Regulations", which contain additional labelling requirements that took effect immediately for newly-approved products, and all other products in January 2026.
+Food products that are supplemented (such as, for example, caffeinated energy drinks) must contain a modified nutrition label that lists the nutrients or ingredients that the product has been supplemented with, and their respective amount.
+Products containing supplements that may be harmful in excess and/or to certain populations (such as caffeine, vitamins, and zinc) must contain a standard front-of-package advisory label, as well as cautionary warnings near the nutrition label.

 Units of measure

 In Canada, food products are required to be labelled as to net quantity on the main display panel.
 The net quantity must be in metric units in English and French, in type that is at least 1.6 millimetres (1/16") high.
 (If international metric symbols such as "L" or "g" are used instead of words, these are considered bilingual.)

 Optionally, Canadian (imperial) or U.S. customary units may be listed in addition to the metric units.
 In cases where a U.S. unit is used that is smaller than the same-named imperial unit, "U.S." must be designated.
 (This is not necessary when the U.S. unit is equal to or larger than the imperial unit.)
 Because these units are optional, they do not need to be stated bilingually, but may be given in English, French, or both.

 Rules specify what kinds of food are to be labelled by volume (most liquids), weight (most non-liquids), or count.